Dacia Sandero Stepway review

 Practicality, comfort and boot space

-The Dacia Sandero Stepway is a pretty bulky car, and as a result it’s impressively practical.
+The Dacia Sandero Stepway is a pretty bulky small car and as a result it’s decently practical.
 With its raised ride height and SUV-style exterior, you could be fooled into thinking that this model has a bigger interior than the standard Sandero hatchback.
 But that isn’t the case – inside, it’s essentially the same robust, no-frills five-seater.
-Still, that doesn’t mean it’s short on space.

 The Stepway rides 100mm higher than the standard Sandero hatchback, and is 1,618mm tall as a result.
 But it retains roughly the same basic dimensions in other respects.
 It’s the same 1.73mm width, although the big, black plastic bumpers make it 23mm longer than the hatchback, at 4,081mm.
 It’s actually taller than the Nissan Juke – which is 1,565mm high – and isn’t much shorter than the big-selling crossover, either, as the Juke measures 4,135mm long.